Pharmaceuticals | 2024 Total Tox

 University of Illinois Chicago

 Neeraj Chhabra, MD, MSCR is an Emergency Physician and Medical Toxicologist based in Chicago, Illinois.
-He provides medical toxicology consulting services for the Illinois Poison Center and Cook County Health.
+He provides medical toxicology consulting services for the Illinois Poison Center and University of Illinois chicago.
 Dr. Chhabra completed his fellowship in medical toxicology with the Toxikon Consortium in 2017 and his master’s degree in clinical research at Rush University Graduate College in 2020.
-His clinical focus is on the acute management of poisonings and overdose.
+His clinical focus is on the acute management of poisonings, substance use, and natural language processing.

 Christina Hantsch, MD, FACEP, FAACT, FACMT